 Prompt Looker to check the Looker Action Hub server for new actions by selecting Refresh at the top of the actions list.

 Each service that is integrated into Looker's Actions page has its own requirements.
 The list of integrations later on this page has a table of all the available services.
 See the How to Set Up This Action column for links to articles about setting up and using each service.

 First perform any setup steps required on the integrated service.
 Then enable the integration in Looker, specifying any required information for that service.

-To enable an integration:
+To enable an integration, perform the following steps:

-Looker then displays the enablement page for the selected service:
+Looker then displays the enablement page for the selected service.

 If applicable, enter the required information to configure this action.
 You should be able to gather this information from your account with the service that you're enabling.

-Click Save to save the action's configuration and close the action enablement page.
+Select Save to save the action's configuration and close the action enablement page.
 The action is now available as a destination in the Looker Scheduler.